public enum DayOfWeek {

 }

-$ java DayOfWeekTestBut in the program above what I really want is an abbreviated version of the week day in Title Case; For example Mon.
+}Will return:$ java DayOfWeekTestBut in the program above what I really want is an abbreviated version of the week day in Title Case; For example Mon.
 Now I could override the toString method of the enum class as follows:

 MONDAY